stephomi/nomadsculpt.com/manual/docs/stroke.md

 ###  Drag ![](./icons/snake.png#icon)

 Will keep updating what is inside the brush radius during the stroke.
 A fast stroke will leave the surface behind, while a slow stroke will hold onto material, making longer shapes.
 This is the default mode for the `Drag` tool.
-With `Dynamimc Topology` this can be used to make snake like extrusions.
+With `Dynamic Topology` this can be used to make snake like extrusions.
 ![](./videos/stroke_drag.mp4)

 ### Grab ![](./icons/grab.png#icon)
-Will select what is inside the brush radius when the brush is started, and keep that selecton.
+Will select what is inside the brush radius when the brush is started, and keep that selection.
 This is useful for more precise move operations, as you can carefully adjust the distance of the move and not accidentally move more than you originally selected.
 This is the default mode for the `Move` tool.
 ![](./videos/stroke_grab.mp4)

 ### Lock + radius (drag)  ![](./icons/radius.png#icon)
-The user radius is ignored, and is set dynmatically based on how far the stroke is dragged away from the starting point.
+The user radius is ignored, and is set dynamically based on how far the stroke is dragged away from the starting point.
 A small distance=small radius, a larger distance = bigger radius.
 Use the intensity slider to control the shape of the falloff.
-Useful for blocking in organinc rubbery shapes.
+Useful for blocking in organic rubbery shapes.
 ![](./videos/stroke_lockradius_drag.mp4)